xzjiu/MIA_Skin_Classification/README.md

 [Get pre-trained model in this lik](https://drive.google.com/file/d/14d3liRrutreSOg0VKl25Kzd0yPbsAPcz/view?usp=sharing)
 #### Usage
 * Train

-Change the "data_path to" your training and test dataset
+Change the "data_path" to your training and test dataset
 * Test

 Under title test, replace model by your saved model from previous code or replace it by pretrained model